FAQ #1308 Diff

 Use of strong, unique, secret salts for hashing

-Separate storage systems for hashed and truncated values, isolated with segmentation, and distinct access controls
+Separate storage systems for hashed and truncated values, isolated with

 Preventing cross-references or database links between values

-- Use of separate storage systems, one for hashed and one for truncated PANs, that are isolated from each another using segmentation, separate access controls, etc
+- Use of separate storage systems, one for hashed and one for truncated PANs, that are isolated from each another using segmentation, separate access controls, etc.

 - Configuring file/database systems to prevent the existence of any cross-references or links between a hash and a truncated PAN